sonots/gdbdump-ruby/README.md

 * linux
 * `sudo gdb` must be allowed

-It was verfied that gdbdump works with ruby executables built by [rbenv/ruby-build](https://github.com/rbenv/ruby-build).
+It was verified that gdbdump works with ruby executables built by [rbenv/ruby-build](https://github.com/rbenv/ruby-build).

 ## Usage